C-Achard/bioimage-informatics-BIO410-project/docs/plugin_usage.md

 # Plugin usage

-:material-cog: This page provides information on how to use the Replisome Analysis plugin, namely available parameters and display options.
+:material-cog: This page provides information on how to use the Replisome Analysis plugin :material-cog:

+Here you will find information about running the plugin, available parameters and display options.

 ## Launching the plugin